FAQs

 Does that mean you can’t use your scholarship at a public school (LEA)?
 There is still an avenue for students to use their scholarship for classes, programs, or services provided by an LEA that becomes an Eligible School in accordance with the law.
 See our FAQ titled, Can public schools (LEAs) be Providers for the Utah Fits All Scholarship Program?

 Yes!
-An LEA (traditional public or charter school) can become a provider for the Utah Fits All Scholarship Program.
+A LEA (traditional public or charter school) can become a provider for the Utah Fits All Scholarship Program.
 In order to participate the LEA must submit a notice to the program manager that contains a description of the classes, programs, or services they intend to offer in addition to the fees for each offering.
 That classifies them as an Eligible School.
 ACE must publish a public list of all Eligible Schools.
 A parent may select to use their child’s scholarship to pay for the offerings listed by an Eligible School.

 Students receiving either the Carson Smith Special Needs Scholarship or the Special Needs Opportunity Scholarship cannot simultaneously receive the Utah Fits All Scholarship.
 Students may apply for all three of these scholarships but may only use one scholarship at a time.